Skip to content

 self._flush_to_tsdb()

-# Implement async write to TSDB with retry/backoff
+# write `rows` to the TSDB with retry/backoff; topology is already tagged

 self.client.subscribe("plant_eu/line_04/+/+/+/+/#", qos=1)